Korean nationalism: South Korea

 A poll by the Asan Institute for Policy Studies in 2015 found that only 5.4% of South Koreans in their twenties saw North Koreans as people sharing the same bloodline with them.
 The poll also found that only 11% of South Koreans associated North Korea with Koreans, with most people associating them with words like military, war or nuclear weapons.
 It also found that most South Koreans expressed deeper feelings of "closeness" with Americans and Chinese than with North Koreans.
 According to a December 2017 survey released by the Korea Institute for National Unification, 72.1% of South Koreans in their 20s believe reunification is unnecessary.
 At the same time, Steven Denney from the University of Toronto said that, "Younger South Koreans feel closer to North Korean migrants than, say, foreign workers, but they will feel closer to a native born child of non-Korean ethnicity than a former resident of North Korea."

+According to the Carnegie Endowment for International Peace, ethnicity-based nationalism has been decreasing among younger generations of South Koreans, who have taken more in pride from the country's democratic system, technological innovation, and cultural soft power.
+According to Hanwool Jeong's research from the 2020 Korean Identity Survey, while national identification rose to 90%, ethnic affinity has declined to 64%, with a larger drop among younger people.

+Diaspora nationalism

+During the Japanese colonial period, the division of the Korean Peninsula, and the Korean War, many Korean diasporas emerged.
+In particular, some ethnic Koreans were unable to assimilate into their host states due to traumatic events such as the Deportation of Koreans in the Soviet Union, the Minsaengdan incident, and the Kanto Massacre, and instead developed a strong ethno-national (minjok) identity.
+This nationalism is especially prominent among the Koryo-saram.

+Zainichi Koreans who moved to the Empire of Japan forcibly or voluntarily during the colonial period and lived in Japan were not granted "citizenship" (国籍, kokuseki, lit: nationality) even after 1945.
+Korean schools established by Chongryon, supported by North Korea, have become the center of ethnic (minjok) education for Zainichi Koreans, which has been a major source of conflict with mainstream Japanese society; United Nations bodies have also raised concerns regarding discrimination against Zainichi Koreans.

+Since the founding of the People’s Republic of China in 1949, the Chinese government has criticized the culture related to the ethnic identity of Korean Chinese people in areas such as Yanbian and demanded assimilation into mainstream Chinese society, calling it "local nationalism"; during political campaigns such as the Anti-Rightist Campaign, many ethnic Koreans (including Zhu Dehai, the first governor of Yanbian) were accused of being "local nationalists".

 Geopolitics

-Impact on Inter-Korean relations

-Scholar B. R. Myers argued in a 2010 New York Times editorial that there was relatively little public outrage in South Korea over the sinking of the ROKS Cheonan earlier that year, which he attributed partly to a feeling of sympathy towards North Korea among South Koreans, resulting from a closer identification with the Korean race than with the South Korean state.
-Myers also argued that racialized nationalism in South Korea undermines the South Korean citizenry's patriotism towards South Korea by increasing sympathy towards North Korea, thus threatening the country's national security in the face of North Korean aggression, a sentiment shared by Korea Times columnist Jon Huer.
-He stated that South Koreans' racialized nationalism "is no problem when you have a nation state like Japan or Denmark, but is a problem when you have a state divided".
-Myers has also stated that conversely, North Korea does not suffer from this dilemma as by and large the North Korean people tend to equate the "Korean ethnicity" and the country of North Korea as being one and the same, unlike in South Korea where the "Korean ethnicity" and South Korea are largely seen as different entities.